logo for gold-coast-australia-travel-tips.com

 In fact if you know what you are doing you can take totally awesome photographs that you can be proud of.

-I also wasn't prepared or even thinking about using the video function on my camera.
+Another area I was wasn't prepared for or even thinking about was using the video function on my camera.

 If you want a great laugh, check out my video.
 Laugh at my composition and complete uselessness as camera operator.
 But also realise stills are great, but video can help to really crystallise the memory and capture some of the atmosphere and magic of the whole experience.